Comment from Rebus:

 avoid using his real name because it suits me.
 People who are familiar

-with the cast of characters in this tangled story still know his name.
+with the cast of characters in this tangled story probably still know his name.

 That’s enough for me.